microsoft/FluidFramework/BREAKING.md

 - Avoid using code formatting in the title (it's fine to use in the body).
 - To explain the benefit of your change, use the [What's New](https://fluidframework.com/docs/updates/v1.0.0/) section on FluidFramework.com.

+# 2.0.0-internal.4.0.0

+## 2.0.0-internal.4.0.0 Breaking changes

+### @fluidframework/map `any` => `unknown`

+The `SharedMap` and `SharedDirectory` DDSes were updated to operate on `unknown` as their default value types, rather than `any`.

+Consumers who are using the type parameter defaults here will need to either specify a explicit type parameter, or appropriately handle values of type `unknown`.
+Providing `any` would yield parity with the previous behavior, though we recommend using a more concrete type if possible.

 # 2.0.0-internal.3.0.0

 ## 2.0.0-internal.3.0.0 Upcoming changes